This jam is now over. It ran from 2025-11-07 17:00:00 to 2025-11-09 23:59:59. View results

 You are not required to use these assets throughout your jam, but we would love to see how you might creatively leverage them in new and exciting ways.

-For those who do decide to use the Unity 20th Anniversary Assets, It will allow your project to be eligible to be voted on in the “Most Creative Use of Anniversary Assets” category.
+For those who do decide to use the Unity 20th Anniversary Assets, It may allow your project to be eligible to be voted on in the “Most Creative Use of Anniversary Assets” category.

-To get more info on this voting category, please refer to the “Voting Categories” section of this page.
+To get more info on voting categories, please refer to the “Voting Categories” section of this page.

 Though this jam will not have official winners, we wanted to give the community the opportunity to vote on its favorite games created throughout the jam.